tormi/WunderWay/security/laptop-notebook-policy.md

 * Only the minimum amount of person identifiable information, necessary for the current purpose, shall be stored;
 * The person’s name shall be stored only when absolutely necessary;
 * Measures shall be taken to maximise the physical security of the laptop/notebook computer;
-* For work involving person identifiable information from locations within Wunderroot, users will be required, wherever possible, to use the Wunderroot’s network to store data.
+* For work involving person identifiable information from locations within Wunderkraut, users will be required, wherever possible, to use the Wunderkraut’s network to store data.
-* Public wifi should not be used to transfer sensitive data, if public wifi is unavoidable, the Wunderroot VPN should be used.
+* Public wifi should not be used to transfer sensitive data, if public wifi is unavoidable, the Wunderkraut VPN should be used.

-Wunderroot laptops/notebooks are provided for business use only.
+Wunderkraut laptops/notebooks are provided for business use only.

 ### Backups

-It is not permissible for Wunderroot data to be stored solely on the hard disk of a laptop or notebook.
-Users of Wunderroot laptops/notebooks are responsible for ensuring that all Wunderroot data used on the laptops/notebooks is backed up.
+It is not permissible for Wunderkraut data to be stored solely on the hard disk of a laptop or notebook.
+Users of Wunderkraut laptops/notebooks are responsible for ensuring that all Wunderkraut data used on the laptops/notebooks is backed up.
 Common practice is for data to be stored on network or shared drives as these are backed centrally.

-### Wunderroot’s Right to Inspect Data
+### Wunderkraut’s Right to Inspect Data

-All data and software held on Wunderroot laptops/notebooks may be inspected by authorised staff at any time and without warning.
+All data and software held on Wunderkraut laptops/notebooks may be inspected by authorised staff at any time and without warning.
 Users may be required to remove software and/or data which are deemed to be inappropriate.

 ### Software maintenance

-As Wunderroot predominantly use Apple Mac computers it is priority to outline maintaining security on OSX.
+As Wunderkraut predominantly use Apple Mac computers it is priority to outline maintaining security on OSX.
 Periodically, Apple releases free updates for OSX software.
 Updates should be set to run automatically.
 These include important security updates that protect Apple computers from potential threats.

 Any patches that are released for threats should be implemented immediately.
-It is the responsibility of Wunderroot employees to observe changes in technology and maintain their computers to prevent risk.
+It is the responsibility of Wunderkraut employees to observe changes in technology and maintain their computers to prevent risk.

-Updates suggested by other software vendors used for products used by Wunderroot should also be implemented.
+Updates suggested by other software vendors used for products used by Wunderkraut should also be implemented.

 ### Hardware faults

-Any hardware faults are to be monitored by the Wunderroot user and reported to the Wunderroot management.
+Any hardware faults are to be monitored by the Wunderkraut user and reported to the Wunderkraut management.
 All Apple products are covered by Applecare and can be fixed under the policies outlined by Apple.
-Replacement items can be requested using the peer review outlined in the Wunderroot hardware and software purchasing documents.
+Replacement items can be requested using the peer review outlined in the Wunderkraut hardware and software purchasing documents.

 ### Laptop Insurance

-All wunderroot hardware is insured both within the UK and abroad.
+All Wunderkraut hardware is insured both within the UK and abroad.

 ### Disposal of Wunderoot Hardware

-After 2 years of use any Wunderroot hardware will become the property of the user who requested its original purchase.
+After 2 years of use any Wunderkraut hardware will become the property of the user who requested its original purchase.
-This is supported by the Wunderroot ISMS data policy whereby no company information is kept on laptops and computers but is stored in a central location, this prevents the need to destroy company laptops.
+This is supported by the Wunderkraut ISMS data policy whereby no company information is kept on laptops and computers but is stored in a central location, this prevents the need to destroy company laptops.

-If a user leaves the company before 2 years any hardware can be purchased from Wunderroot for a cost that represents its current value.
+If a user leaves the company before 2 years any hardware can be purchased from Wunderkraut for a cost that represents its current value.